basespace/basespace-igv/README.md

 A Project is the highest level directory and it contains one or more AppResults.
 If an AppResult was the result of analyzing a single sample, then the sample name is appended to the AppResult name.
 Each AppResult contains zero or more files.

-Only alignment (BAM) and variant (VCF) files are shown in the file browser.
-Double click a BAM or VCF file to load it as an IGV track.
-First load VCF files before BAM files since read tracks can take up an entire IGV screen, which requires scrolling to see variants.
+Alignment (BAM), variant (VCF), BigWig (BW), BED, and BedGraph files are shown in the file browser.
+Double click a file to load it as an IGV track.

 **BaseSpace Data Permissions**